michaellegg16/Pharma-Data-Visualization-MatPlotLib/README.md

 * Specifically, compare the regimen Capomulin against other treatments.
 * The following results have been calculated:

-* A summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.
+* A summary statistics table consisting of the mean, median, variance, standard deviation, and SEM (standard error of the mean) of the tumor volume for each drug regimen.

 ![SummaryTable](https://github.com/michaellegg16/matplotlib-challenge/blob/master/Screenshots/SummaryStats.png)